FuzzyDusty/blog/project_caesar.md

 # Project Caesar

-For my first project, I am going to make a caesar cipher in python!
+For my first "github" project, I am going to make a caesar cipher in python!
+  ~ (which also includes learning about git add, git commit, and git push) ~

 # What is a Caesar Cipher?